aamini11/Notes/Beans.md

 # Theory (Why)

 What is dependency injection?
 It's simply a way of writing/architecting OOP applications to make them more configurable and easy to test.
-The idea is that a well written OOP application can be thought of as an organized collection of different classes all communicating and working together.
-This graph of interconnected objects makes up the backbone of your application.
-Dependency injection is just a pattern where we slightly tweak how this object graph is constructed which makes our application more flexible and configurable.
-Later, we examine what the benefits of applying dependency injection are and how it changes the way we structure our apps.
+At a high level, it makes it so we can easily swap out different chunks of code for different situations.
+But applying dependency injection to our application means having to slightly restructure how we construct some classes in our application.
 ## Definition

 The definition of dependency injection is simply this: If we have a Class X that relies on code from Class Y to work, then instead of having X create an instance of Y, an instance of Y should be passed in as a parameter to X instead.